glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

   encoding is desired by an application, the password should be encoded before handing it to PassLib.

+* Padding Bits

+  BCrypt's base64 encoding results in the last character of the salt encoding only 2 bits of data, the remaining 4 are "padding" bits.
+  Similarly, the last character of the digest contains 4 bits of data, and 2 padding bits.
+Because of the way they are coded, many BCrypt implementations will reject all passwords if these padding bits are not set to 0.
+  Due to a legacy issue with Passlib <= 1.5.2,
+  Passlib instead prints a warning if it encounters hashes with any padding bits set, and will then validate them correctly.
+  (This behavior will eventually be deprecated and such hashes will throw a :exc:`ValueError` instead).

 .. rubric:: Footnotes

 .. [#f1] `<http://www.usenix.org/event/usenix99/provos/provos_html/>`_ - the bcrypt format specification